Monica Seles: Early life and career

-Seles was born in Yugoslavia, Novi Sad (Serbia) to an ethnic Hungarian family.
+Seles was born in Novi Sad, SR Serbia, Yugoslavia (modern-day Serbia), to an ethnic Hungarian family.
 Her parents are Ester and Karolj (Eszter and Károly in Hungarian) and she has an older brother, Zoltan (Zoltán in Hungarian).
 She began playing tennis at age five, coached by her father, a professional cartoonist employed for decades at the Dnevnik and Magyar Szó newspapers, who drew pictures for her to make her tennis more fun.
 He is responsible for developing her two-handed style for both the forehand and backhand.
 Later, her coach was Jelena Genčić.
-In 1985, at the age of 11, she won the Junior Orange Bowl tournament in Miami, Florida, catching the attention of tennis coach Nick Bollettieri.
+In 1985, at age 11, she won the Junior Orange Bowl tournament in Miami, Florida, which caught the attention of tennis coach Nick Bollettieri.
 In early 1986, Seles and her brother Zoltan moved from Yugoslavia to the United States, and Seles enrolled at the Nick Bollettieri Tennis Academy, where she trained for two years and continued to practice until March 1990.
 Nine months after their arrival at the academy, Seles' mother and father joined her and Zoltan in Florida.

 Seles played her first professional tournament as an amateur in 1988 at age 14.
-The following year she turned professional on February 13, 1989, and joined the professional tour full-time, winning her first career title at Houston in May 1989, where she beat the soon-to-retire Chris Evert in the final.
+The following year, she turned professional on February 13, 1989, and joined the professional tour full-time, winning her first career title at Houston in May 1989, where she beat the soon-to-retire Chris Evert in the final.
 A month later, Seles reached the semifinals of her first Grand Slam singles tournament at the French Open, losing to then-world No. 1 Graf.
 Seles finished her first year on the tour ranked world No. 6.